ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Distributed Training
 ====================

-You can distribute the training of your models using [Horovod](https://github.com/uber/horovod), which allows to train on a single machine with multiple GPUs as well as on multiple machines with multiple GPUs.
+You can distribute the training and prediction of your models using [Horovod](https://github.com/uber/horovod), which allows to train on a single machine with multiple GPUs as well as on multiple machines with multiple GPUs.

-In order to use distributed training you have to install MPI (as detailed in [Horovod's installation instructions](https://github.com/uber/horovod)) and then install the two packages:
+In order to use distributed training you have to install Horovod as detailed in [Horovod's installation instructions](https://github.com/uber/horovod#install) (which include installing [OpenMPI](https://www.open-mpi.org) or other [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) implementations) and then install the two packages:

 ```
 pip install horovod mpi4py